Mixing is hard for triangle-free reflexive graphs: Introduction

 \begin{theorem} For any triangle-free reflexive non-tree $H$, the problem $\Mix(H)$ is $\coNP$-complete. \end{theorem}

 The proof depends on results from \cite{LNS21} and exploits the same connection to topology that is central to the algorithms there and in \cite{Wroch15}.
 This lends support to the notion that topology may factor into the trichotomy classification.
-We expect the proofs and results of this paper should yield somewhat messier irreflexive versions depending on \cite{Wroch15} rather than on \cite{LNS21}.
+We expect the proofs and results of this paper should yield somewhat messier irreflexive versions depending on \cite{Wroch15} rather than on \cite{LNS21}, and digraph versions depending on \cite{LMS23}, which extends \cite{Wroch15} to digraphs.

-Finally, we note here, that our main technical theorem, Theorem \ref{thm:NF}, implies that $\Mix(H)$ is $\coNP$-Hard for a much larger class of reflexive graphs than triangle-free non-tree, but we do not have a corresponding proof that $\Recol(H)$ is in $\Poly$ unless $H$ is triangle-free, so we do not know that $\Mix(H)$ is in $\coNP$ for these graphs.
+Finally, we note here, that our main technical theorem, Theorem \ref{thm:NF}, implies that $\Mix(H)$ is $\coNP$-Hard for a much larger class of reflexive graphs than triangle-free non-trees, but we do not have a corresponding proof that $\Recol(H)$ is in $\Poly$ unless $H$ is triangle-free, so we do not know that $\Mix(H)$ is in $\coNP$ for these graphs.